MonicBuilder/Monic/README.md

 //#include lang/${lang}.json
 ```

+If the flag is a function, then it will be executed and the result will be inserted to the template.
 If the flag doesn't exist, then will be inserted an empty string.

 ### Including chunks of files